grommet/grommet/src/js/components/Select/README.md

 **select.searchInput**

-The possible padding sizes and the focus indicator of the Select input field.
+The different properties of the Select input field.
 Expects `object`.

 Defaults to